AswinBarath/100-days-of-code-challenge/README.md

 - Grasped the concepts of Lambda expressions in Java
 - Got the hang of Functional programming paradigm implemented in Java 8
+- Exercised converting methods into lambda expressions
+- Designed custom Functional interfaces to operate with lambdas

 ---